Youth Leaders Guide

 Dreaming the Impossible is an annual Christian youth gathering for 12-18 year olds from churches and youth organisations everywhere.
 It is open to all streams, networks and denominations and is run by Vineyard Churches UK & Ireland.

-Our gatherings are unashamedly all about Jesus but we try and make everything accessible for those with no or little experience of church or youth group and these young people are especially welcome to join us.
+Our gatherings are unashamedly all about Jesus but we try and make everything accessible for those with no or little experience of church or youth groups.
+These young people are especially welcome to join us.

 DTI is about inspiring and equipping young people to love God, love others and change the world.
 Our heart is that young people would encounter God at DTI and leave our gatherings knowing His love for them in a deeper way, and be ready to live out their faith back home being part of a local church.

-DTI is an event aimed at young people aged 12-18 ,or starting one of the following years at school in September 2024 for those born in August.
+DTI is an event aimed at young people aged 12-18, or starting one of the following years at school in September 2026 for those born in August:

 - England/Wales: Year 8